Pythongasm - Web Scraping Without Getting Blocked

 <Response [200]>

-In many cases, you need to use the Cookie header to authorize your request.
+In many cases, you need to use the Cookie header to authorize your request, which you can get from the browser and then use it from your Python environment.

 Proxies